 The lesson is hard hitting: 98% of young athletes just won’t make it to the professional stage, so knowledge needs to be held up as an equal measure of success.

 It helps that White Men Can’t Jump’s director Ron Shelton was a regular member on the blacktops in Hollywood.
 His fundamental education in athletics helps his directorial eye.
 During the film’s basketball shootout scenes, Shelton limits the camera’s cutaways so that we see real buckets, real plays and a lot of unscripted trash talk.

-The legendary Biz Markie contributed to the film’s brash lesson in trash talking and some of the best ‘your momma’ joke showdowns you’ll see on the silver screen: “I told your mother to act her age and the bitch dropped dead.”
+The legendary Biz Markie was a consultant on the film’s brash lesson in trash talking and some of the best ‘your momma’ joke showdowns you’ll see on the silver screen: “I told your mother to act her age and the bitch dropped dead.”

 White Men Can’t Jump’s honest portrayal of the open conversations and confrontations that take place on the asphalt are a vehicle for its unflinching take on racial politics:

 “Billy, you’re like every other white boy I’ve ever met.”